ValuONE/search/README.md

     <a href="#installation">Installation</a> •
     <a href="#usage">Usage</a> •
     <a href="#to-do">To-Do</a> •
+    <a href="#to-do">Contributors</a> •
     <a href="#license">License</a>
 </p>

 <p>
-    With the intention to learn rust further, i followed some tutorials and one was about creating a little "grep" clone.
+    With the intention to learn rust further, we followed some tutorials and one was about creating a little "grep" clone.
-    After a bit of coding I had so much fun, that I expanded the project with some other features...
+    After a bit of coding we had so much fun, that we expanded the project further...
 </p>

 ## **Key Features**